Gifts in Wills

 Making a Will is not something most of us think about, however it is one of the most important documents you will ever prepare.
 That is especially true if you have specific wishes to be carried out.
 Making a Will not only gives you peace of mind that your wishes are going to be carried out, but it will also make things a little easier for your loved ones.
 Once you’ve made sure friends and family are looked after, If the time is ever right for you to include a charity in your will please remember Kidney Wales.

-We appreciate every single gift left to us, with every pound being spent to fund projects with the biggest impact on our community.
 A gift to Kidney Wales is your opportunity to leave a legacy that has endless possibilities investing in our vital work for patients and their loved ones, who endure the daily battles of kidney disease, both in the present and for those who will unfortunately come to develop chronic illness in the future.

 Why you might like to help

 We are grateful to every supporter who has decided to leave a gift in their will.
 A legacy makes a positive difference to the health and wellbeing of our kidney community now, and future generations to come.

 Bob Wood, a transplant patient, has chosen to leave a gift to Kidney Wales in his Will

 The choice to leave a gift was an easy

 one.
 I felt very supported having the conversation and happy with my decision.
 I would encourage anyone thinking about it to leave a gift to an organisation that means something to them, of course it depends on everyone’s individual circumstances, but I feel truly great knowing that my gift will help in the years to come